 Some schools in the United States and Canada have chosen to remove Wi-Fi from their environment.
 For a list of schools with/without Wi-Fi in the UK (not complete) see Powerwatch.org.uk

 What can parents do to limit Wi-Fi exposure in the home?

 Safe Schools Information Technology Alliance, London say: “It is hard to choose not to give your children something when others are letting their children use it.
 But there are safe alternatives.
 Children can use wired landline phones and wired internet connections for computers at home and school.
 You can choose to switch off Wi-Fi at the access point and on the computer.”

 “In order to limit RF, the Federal Communication Commission (an Independent agency of the United Stated Government) has suggested using a speakerphone, headset, or an earpiece, or texting rather than talking.”
 See also “Berkeley to vote on ‘right to know’ law on cellphone radiation risk.”

 In conclusion, I believe there is sufficient research for us to be concerned about the health effects of wireless technology, both for adults and particularly children.
 These affects tend to be recognised more quickly by those who are sensitive.
-There was a “Report on the Case Studies of people who report their health to be seriously affected by Pulsating Microwave (RF) Technologies” carried out by SSITA in September 2013 (PDF) See also an International EMF Collaborative report on the connection between mobile phones and brain tumours.
-It is interesting to note that smoking was considered safe in the early 20th century (although, as with wireless technology today, research was available to the contrary, but generally debunked) yet we are now told smoking causes cancer.
+There was a “Report on the Case Studies of people who report their health to be seriously affected by Pulsating Microwave (RF) Technologies” carried out by SSITA in September 2013 (PDF) It is interesting to note that smoking was considered safe in the early 20th century (although, as with wireless technology today, research was available to the contrary, but generally debunked) yet we are now told smoking causes cancer.
 For the sake of our health we don’t want to wait until we are informed, many years from now, that wireless technology does indeed carry health risks.